heron-solver/heron/doc/examples/A320-Autobrake.md

   <img src="A320-Autobrake-TO.png" width="600">
 </p>

 In the first simulation, takeoff occurs normally.
 In the first instant, ground spoilers and autobrake were armed.
 Acceleration begins.
 At 72 kt, autobrake becomes ready.
-Decision of whether continuing or aborting takeoff by the pilot-in-command occurs at 118 kt defines the V1 speed limit.
-Wheels rotates at VR = 126 kt and the aircraft is airborne 3 s after (liftoff).
+Decision of whether continuing or aborting takeoff by the pilot-in-command occurs before the speed limit V1 = 118 kt.
+Then the aircraft rotates on its main wheels at VR = 126 kt, and is airborne 3 s after (clock `liftoff`).

 No Go Situation
 ----------